MyPass Ski Rates

 Example:

-Day 1: Skiing all day he/she will pay the cost corresponding to a daily Skipass, for a total of €60*.
+Day 1: Skiing all day will pay the cost corresponding to a daily Skipass, totaling €60*

 Day 2: On the second consecutive day ski again for the entire day.
 Since two consecutive days are priced at €115*, you will be charged the difference between the cost of the two consecutive days and what you already spent the day before, for a total of €55 (115* – 60*).